JEstes93/Spot-Bot/README.md

 ## Current Status

 Currently, this bot is private, though that may change in the future.
 However, the source code is free-to-use under the MIT license.
-This bot in it live state is running on Heroku and uses MongDB's Atlas AWS for a database.
+This bot in it's live state is running on Heroku and uses MongDB's Atlas AWS for a database.